Sanofi-Public/spatialone-pipeline/README.md

 - **HOST_DATA_PATH**: This is the absolute path for where the data and configs will be stored for running Spatial One.
 Please ensure the path name convention above is followed exactly.
 - **GPU_DEVICE_ID**: This defines the ID of the GPU that will be used to run the analysis (nvidia-smi command can help determine the device ID).
 For a single GPU, it is likely that the device ID is zero.

-(Optional) In case you are using proxie, export them as environmental variables:
+(Optional) In case you are using proxies, export them as environmental variables:

     export HTTP_PROXY="<proxy_values>"
     export HTTPS_PROXY="<proxy_values>"